-In 2014 Eldar Sætre was appointed CEO of Equinor ASA (OB:EQNR).
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at other big companies.
-Next, we'll consider growth that the business demonstrates.
-And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
+Eldar Sætre has been the CEO of Equinor ASA (OB:EQNR) since 2014.
+First, this article will compare CEO compensation with compensation at other large companies.
+Then we'll look at a snap shot of the business growth.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Eldar Sætre's Compensation Compare With Similar Sized Companies?

-According to our data, Equinor ASA has a market capitalization of øre566b, and pays its CEO total annual compensation worth US$2.1m.
-(This figure is for the year to December 2018).
-We note that's an increase of 14% above last year.
+At the time of writing, our data says that Equinor ASA has a market cap of kr562b, and reported total annual CEO compensation of US$2.1m for the year to December 2018.
 We think total compensation is more important but we note that the CEO salary is lower, at US$1.1m.
-We looked at a group of companies with market capitalizations over US$8.0b and the median CEO total compensation was US$1.7m.
-There aren't very many mega-cap companies, so we had to take a wide range to get a meaningful comparison figure.
+When we examined a group of companies with market caps over US$8.0b, we found that their median CEO total compensation was US$1.6m.
+Once you start looking at very large companies, you need to take a broader range, because there simply aren't that many of them.

-The graphic below shows how CEO compensation at Equinor has changed from year to year.
+You can see, below, how CEO compensation at Equinor has changed over time.

 Is Equinor ASA Growing?

-Over the last three years Equinor ASA has grown its earnings per share (EPS) by an average of 104% per year (using a line of best fit).
-In the last year, its revenue is up 15%.
+On average over the last three years, Equinor ASA has grown earnings per share (EPS) by 87% each year (using a line of best fit).
+It saw its revenue drop 5.7% over the last year.

 Has Equinor ASA Been A Good Investment?